 On November 10, 2016, the Corporation announced that it has signed a contract with UK-based BAE Systems for the production of complete landing gear shipsets for the Hawk advanced jet trainer aircraft.
 Under the terms of the agreement, Héroux-Devtek will manufacture and assemble complete landing gear replacement shipsets and hydraulic actuators to be delivered to BAE Systems.
 The shipsets will be installed on the fleet of an export Hawk customer as part of their planned aircraft maintenance program.
 These new replacement shipsets will help allow that customer to significantly extend the service life of the aircraft.
 The value of the contract is estimated at approximately \$11.0 million, based on current exchange rates.
-Deliveries are expected to begin in early calendar 2018 and extend through approximately mid-calendar 2019.
+Deliveries began in late calendar 2017 and extend through approximately mid-calendar 2019.